SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/utm-analytics.md

 parent: Advanced Features
 ---

-# Analytics utilizing utm Parameters
+# Analytics Utilizing UTM Parameters
 Events invitations are shared in a variety of ways and marketers are wanting to understand the paths taken to get to an event link to measure ROI through their various campaigns.
 Google Analyitics will aggregate much of the data with the appropriate configuration to understand volume, traffic and campaign related information.
 With Summit Events, additional fields can be leveraged to support campaign analytics surfacing values onto the registration record for more granular analytics in Salesforce to understand the registrats path to registering.

 ## Fields Utilized for Google Tag Manager